Avuxo/wa2/README.md

 Each line is `[start ms] [duration ms] text until newline`

+## FAQ
+**Q**: When I start the game with the subtitle patch present, it's just a black screen.

+**A**: You need to install the [D3D9 enduser runtime](https://www.microsoft.com/en-us/download/details.aspx?id=8109).
+You can also start with Win7 compatibility mode.

+**Q**: When I'm skipping around sometimes subtitle timings get messed up.

+**A**: This will only happen in a few subtitle cases and it won't affect other sub timings later in the game.
+This is a known problem that may or may not get fixed in the future, but the core of the issue is: _don't skip around in the game if you want to see the whole story_.

+**Q**: This causes a crash on the Japanese EXE.

+**A**: This is designed only for the English EXE.

+**Q**: This causes a crash when running in WINE.

+**A**: There is some weirdness in WINE that I haven't really tracked down but the crash is really rare so my advice is just "**save often**".

 ## Adding new functionality

 Although the majority of this patch is dedicated to adding subtitle support to White Album 2's engine, the core is a relatively abstract hooking solution which takes advantage of simple [trampolining](https://en.wikipedia.org/wiki/Trampoline_(computing)) and [DLL proxying](https://kevinalmansa.github.io/application%20security/DLL-Proxying/) (targeting d3d9.dll).